Joint ATMOS Training Report

 – Detailed program of the course with access information to the hosting platforms (Zoom) and virtual tools used to support the training (Slido for Q&A and Padlet for sharing of material and projects);

-• A Padlet wall for participants to share their profiles and publish results and ideas
+– Overview of the main dataset - A Padlet wall for participants to share their profiles and publish results and ideas

-• A platform for participants to handle datasets
+- A platform for participants to handle datasets

 A Jupyterlab was deployed with the selected Notebooks for the course.
 Specifically 16 Notebooks have been made available for the practical sessions.
 Participants had a specific directory to share development.
-The Notebooks also included specific contributions from ESA / S&T on the exercise with the HARP toolbox and workflows with the CAMS data provided by ECMWF.
+The Notebooks also included specific contributions from ESA / S&T on the exercise with the HARP toolbox and workflows with the CAMS data provided by ECMWF. - A Q&A tool

 A slido event was created to gather questions, keep track of answers and push the evaluation questionnaire.
-The use of polls has been proposed to lecturers, however, none was not used in the course.
+The use of polls has been proposed to lecturers, however, none was not used in the course. - Internal communication channel

-A slack channel was made available to lecturers, instructors and course management to facilitate a “behind the curtains” coordination.
+A slack channel was made available to lecturers, instructors and course management to facilitate a “behind the curtains” coordination. - Public Streaming

 Due to the large number of applications we considered important to offer the opportunity to join part of the course (lectures) to a wider public.
 For this reason, the morning sessions were streamed on youtube (EUMETSAT corporate channel).